ForEvolve/forevolve.github.io/_drafts/en/2021-05-02-learn-coding-with-dot-net-core-part-9.md

 This updated code outputs `Result: False` to the console, exactly like the table predicted.

+Ok; we are not done yet.
-Next, let's have a look at the `OR` operator.
+Next, we have a look at the `OR` operator which has a similar syntax but a different logical outcome.

 ### Conditional logical operator OR